bastibe/transplant/README.md

 HOW DOES IT WORK?
 -----------------

-Transplant opens Matlab as a subprocess, then connects to it via [0MQ](http://zeromq.org/) in a request-response pattern.
-Matlab then runs the _transplant_ server and starts listening for messages.
+Transplant opens Matlab as a subprocess (optionally over SSH), then connects to it via [0MQ](http://zeromq.org/) in a request-response pattern.
+Matlab then runs the _transplant_ remote and starts listening for messages.
 Now, Python can send messages to Matlab, and Matlab will respond.
 Roundtrip time for sending/receiving and encoding/decoding values from Python to Matlab and back is about 20 ms.

 All messages are JSON-encoded objects.
 There are seven messages types used by Python:

-* `set` and `get` set and retrieve a global variable.
+* `set_global` and `get_global` set and retrieve a global variable.
 * `set_proxy` and `get_proxy` and `del_proxy` to interact with cached
   Matlab objects.
 * `call` calls a Matlab function with some function arguments and